Richard-poiqwer/ERC-Propulsion/README.md

 - `odrive_ros/` — ROS2 Python package with the packaged node, launch, URDF, and README.

 Prerequisites
-- ODrive tools and library (this repo targets drivers with ODrive firmware v0.5.6)
+- ODrive v3.6 (and derivatives) with firmware version 0.5.6, others not supported
-    - Python package: `pip install odrive`
+- ODrive package: `pip install odrive` (currently using version 0.6.10.post0)
-- ROS 2 (if you want to use the `odrive_ros` node and RViz visualization).

 Quick start (non-ROS, development)
 1. Connect an ODrive to your PC (USB) and confirm it appears in `odrivetool`.